 Any visit to the Peak District National Park offers a pleasant escape from the everyday.
 It’s also handily located smack-bang in the middle of England, so it’s easy to reach from every corner of our little country.
 This makes it the ideal destination for short breaks.
 And with so many beautiful places to explore, every visit to the Peaks offers something different.

-To inspire you ahead of a spring and summer spent exploring the UK’s best holiday spots, we’re taking a look at seven exciting activities that you need to plan in the Peak District during a short break away.
+To inspire you as you plan adventures exploring the UK’s best holiday spots, we’re taking a look at seven exciting activities that you need to do in the Peak District during a short break away.
 Let’s get started.

 Get to grips with climbing